 If you’re not familiar with ISO 27001, get a copy and examine Annex A, which lists potential informational security vulnerabilities and controls.
 You’ll be surprised how often issues relating to GDPR are mentioned.
 You'll also find other articles we've published about ISO 27001 useful.

 What value does ISO 27701 add to your company's information security?

 The Standard ISO/IEC 27701:2019, Security techniques — Extension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information management — Requirements and guidelines, provides guidance for establishing, implementing, maintaining and continually improving a Privacy Information Management System (PIMS) in the form of an extension to ISO/IEC 27001 and ISO/IEC 27002 for privacy management within the context of the organization.

-What if California Privacy Rights Act (CPRA) or other international personal data protection legislation applies?
+What if the California Privacy Rights Act (CPRA) or other international personal data protection legislation applies?

 An example from 2019 shows how catastrophic such an event can be.
-Norsk Hydro ASA (often referred to as just Hydro) is a Norwegian aluminium and renewable energy company, with 35,000 personnel globally and headquartered in Oslo.
+Norsk Hydro ASA (often referred to as just Hydro) is a Norwegian aluminum and renewable energy company with 35,000 personnel globally and headquartered in Oslo.

 They had to revert to paper with the help of retired staff to continue to supply their customers.
 After 6 months, they reported that the recovery was going well (note, not completed) and had cost more than US$50,000,000.